Culture of Burkina Faso: Art

 In addition to several rich traditional artistic heritages among the various peoples, there is also a large artist community in Burkina Faso, especially in Ouagadougou.
 Much of the crafts produced are for the growing tourist industry.
 Tigoung Nonma was set up by a group of disabled artisans and sells crafts to provide a sustainable income for disabled artisans in Burkina Faso.

 Cinema

 The Popular Theatre in Ouagadougou, the capital of Burkina Faso, is a center of social and cultural events for the country.
 Ouagadougou, is a major hub of activity for those involved in African cinema, and hosts a Pan-African film festival every year called FESPACO, the Pan-African film and television Festival of Ouagadougou, which is a world-renowned affair.
 Culture and art are further displayed at Laongo, an area of exposed granites where artists from the entire world are invited to sculpt on the rock.
-Idrissa Ouedraogo, probably the most commercially successful African director, is from Burkina Faso.
+Idrissa Ouedraogo is from Burkina Faso.